 Inferior Mesenteric Artery

 It originates from the front of abdominal aorta about 4 cm above the bifurcation of aorta in the level of L3 vertebra.
+Its function is to supply arterial blood to the organs of the hindgut like, the distal 1/3 of the transverse colon, splenic flexure, descending colon, sigmoid colon and rectum.

 Median Sacral Artery

 It appears from the back of the abdominal aorta just above its bifurcation.
 It runs downward in the median plane into the pelvis and ends at the coccygeal body in front of the coccyx.
-Occasionally it provides origin to the fifth lumbar arteries.
+Occasionally it supplies origin to the fifth lumbar arteries.

 Inferior Phrenic Arteries